Brent McClanahan

-Brent McClanahan (born September 21, 1952 in Bakersfield, California) is a former professional American football player who played running back for seven seasons for the Minnesota Vikings.
-He is now a teacher at South High School in Bakersfield, CA.
+Brent McClanahan (born September 21, 1952) is an American former professional football player who was a running back for seven seasons with the Minnesota Vikings of the National Football League (NFL).
+He played college football for the Arizona State Sun Devils.
+After his playing career, he became a teacher.

 Career

 Brent McClanahan played for the Minnesota Vikings, until his retirement.
 His contract was cut short because of injuries.
 His jersey number was #33.